Soares/simplifience.com/post/bias/hindsight.md

 __These discoveries are only obvious in hindsight.__ They're not obvious when you're out there in the fray struggling to discover them.

+Civilization runs on ideas that seem oh-so-obvious in retrospect.
 A thousand years of stagnant silence can be shattered by a single thought.
-Civilization hangs on ideas that will seem oh-so-obvious in retrospect.

 Never underestimate the difficulty of having obvious ideas.